nl-portal/nl-portal-frontend-libraries/README.md

 Please note that on first run, all packages must have been built first.
 Please refer to the section below.

-_Tip: Packages can started individually by running `pnpm run start` from their respective directories._
+_Tip: Packages can started individually by running `pnpm dev` from their respective directories._

 ### Building

-After installing dependencies, build the project with `pnpm run build` from the project root.
+After installing dependencies, build the project with `pnpm build` from the project root.

 This commands runs all the `build` scripts of each of the individual packages in the [packages](./packages) directory.

-_Tip: Packages can built individually by running `pnpm run build` from their respective directories._
+_Tip: Packages can built individually by running `pnpm build` from their respective directories._

 ### Testing

 Testing in this project is done with [Vitest](https://vitest.dev/).
-Run the tests of all packages with `pnpm run test` from the project root.
-To keep watching the tests for any changes, use `pnpm run test:watch`.
+Run the tests of all packages with `pnpm test` from the project root.
+To keep watching the tests for any changes, use `pnpm test:watch`.

 ### Linting

 Testing in this project is done with [ESLint](https://eslint.org/).
-Look for linting errors in all packages by running `pnpm run lint` from the project root.
-Use `pnpm run lint:fix` to automatically fix these errors.
+Look for linting errors in all packages by running `pnpm lint` from the project root.
+Use `pnpm lint:fix` to automatically fix these errors.

 ### Prettifying

 Prettifying in this project is done with [Prettier](https://prettier.io/).
-Look for formatting errors in all packages by running `pnpm run prettier` from the project root.
-Use `pnpm run prettier:fix` to automatically fix these errors.
+Look for formatting errors in all packages by running `pnpm prettier` from the project root.
+Use `pnpm prettier:fix` to automatically fix these errors.

 ### Adding dependencies